-Look for ‘investments’ in your favourite search engine, and there’s plenty of articles and investor questions about market timing.
-We’ve all heard the maxim ‘buy low, sell high’, a maxim that suggests that downturns in markets, may look like a promising opportunity to invest more.
-Our investment principles, rooted in helping clients to maintain the investment plan that’s right for their own circumstances over the longer-term, preclude us from ever advising investors to try and time the market’.
+Look for ‘investments’ in your favourite search engine, and there are plenty of articles and investor questions about market timing.
+We’ve all heard of ‘buy low, sell high’, a maxim that suggests that downturns in markets may look like a promising opportunity to invest more.
+This is often referred to as trying to ‘time the market’.

 As shown below, no matter when you invested during this period, long-term investing dramatically increased your probability of avoiding losses.
 Although future market performance can never be guaranteed to play out the same way as it has in the past, as investors we can still gain a sense of longer-term perspective from this.
 Yes, big movements over one day, or even several months, might seem of big significance today but are more likely to appear as a blip when viewed over several years.

-Historical probability of loss decreases by holding equity longer (1972 – 2021)
+Historical probability of loss decreases by holding equity longer (1972 – 2023)

-Source: Macrobond; MSCI World Equity Mid and MSCI Large Cap Total Return in GBP, 1 January 1972- December 2021
+Source: Macrobond; MSCI World Equity Mid and MSCI Large Cap Total Return in GBP, 1 March 1972- 13 March 2023

 With this long-term view of the markets in mind, rather than waiting for what might seem the ‘perfect’ time to invest, investors might instead consider what is called ‘pound-cost averaging’, or drip-feeding money into their portfolios at regular, say, monthly intervals via a Direct Debit instead of putting in lump sums in one go.